WCSim/WCSim/README.md

 CMake is cross-platform software for managing the build process in a compiler-independent way (cmake.org).
-It is recommended to build ROOT and GEANT4 also through CMake.
-The latter is very CMake friendly since GEANT 4.9.6, while it started introducing builds through CMake from 4.9.4 onwards (http://geant4.web.cern.ch/geant4/support/ReleaseNotes4.9.4.html#10.).
+It is required to build ROOT and GEANT4 also through CMake.
 Using cmake, builds and source code need to well separated and make it easier to build many versions of the same software.